Vegan Adobo: Plant-based Filipino Classic! | The Woks of Life

 The other secret is browning the seitan before you add it to the sauce, and simmering the sauce without the seitan, so that it doesn’t get too salty from sitting in the sauce for too long.

 Now there’s nothing holding you back from those good vegan fats!
-Let’s cook!

 Vegan Adobo: Recipe Instructions